amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

   }
 { endcodeblock }

-With this function we get if two nodes are connected or not.
-However they don't give use a path.-->
+With this function, we get if two nodes are connected or not.
+However, they don't give us a path.-->

 # Graph Time and Space Complexity